Serena-Smart-Home-Smart-Wellbeing/serena-emotion-detector/README.md

 ## Production Server

 We use Cloud Build for CI/CD so that whenever we push to `main` branch, it's going to deploy on Cloud Run.
-The steps to deploy it is contained in [cloudbuild.yaml](deploy/cloudbuild.yaml) and [Dockerfile](deploy/Dockerfile).
+The steps to deploy it are contained in [cloudbuild.yaml](deploy/cloudbuild.yaml) and [Dockerfile](deploy/Dockerfile).
 You can use our public endpoint [https://serena-emotion-detector-2g6tjw7nja-et.a.run.app](https://serena-emotion-detector-2g6tjw7nja-et.a.run.app) through our [API Docs](https://serena-backend-2g6tjw7nja-et.a.run.app/api-docs/#/User%20Emotions/handleCallSerenaEmotionDetector) or by sending a POST request as described in [test.sh](deploy/test.sh):

 ```bash